Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • Tachycardia or arrhythmia appears;

-Without complex treatment of the pathology, it progresses and causes numerous lesions of the kidneys and adrenal cortex, in addition, the condition of the liver is disturbed: it becomes larger, thickens, severe pain occurs on palpation.
-If the renin level is not brought back to normal in time, the likelihood of severe diseases of many organs and systems is high.
-An increase in renin provokes the production of bilirubin, which in large quantities leads to non-alcoholic cirrhosis.
+Without complex treatment pathology, it progresses and causes numerous lesions of the kidneys and adrenal cortex, in addition, the condition of the liver is disturbed: it becomes larger, thickens, and serious pain occurs on palpation.
+If the renin level is not brought back to normal in time, there is a high probability of developing serious illnesses many organs and systems.
+An increase in renin provokes the production of bilirubin, which large quantities leads to non-alcoholic cirrhosis.

-1 Factors causing hormone secretion
+1 Factors causing hormone release

 Reasons why renin is released: